aws/aws-eks-best-practices/content/reliability/docs/application.md

 # Running highly-available applications

 Your customers expect your application to be always available, including when you're making changes and especially during spikes in traffic.
 A scalable and resilient architecture keeps your applications and services running without disruptions, which keeps your users happy.
 A scalable infrastructure grows and shrinks based on the needs of the business.
-Eliminating single points of failure is a critical step towards improving an application’s availability and making it resilient.
+Eliminating single points of failure is a critical step towards improving an application's availability and making it resilient.

 With Kubernetes, you can operate your applications and run them in a highly-available and resilient fashion.
-Its declarative management ensures that once you’ve set up the application, Kubernetes will continuously try to [match the current state with the desired state](https://kubernetes.io/docs/concepts/architecture/controller/#desired-vs-current).
+Its declarative management ensures that once you've set up the application, Kubernetes will continuously try to [match the current state with the desired state](https://kubernetes.io/docs/concepts/architecture/controller/#desired-vs-current).

 ## Recommendations